RudyWilliams/fifa-project/notes_data_prep.md

 ### - Cleaning height column -
 Exploring the data in the eda.py file we see that the data for this column is in the form ft'in.
 I converted this to be just in inches, switching from a str type to a float.
 There are 48 nans which I believe will be better to deal with within the player_from groups that will eventually form.

+### - Cleaning the weight column
+Each entry has the trailing 'lbs' attached to it.
+Easy enough to clean.
+Again, the nans remain untouched.